kaitlin-fair/ECE495_Fa24/_sources/intro.md

 Welcome to ECE495 - Intro to Neuromorphic Engineering!

 This page contains the Jupyter notebooks you'll need for class lectures and labs.
+You will need to download these files and move them into the same folder as your virtual environment.

-Some of these files will be throughout the semester.
+Some of these files will be changed throughout the semester.
 It's recommended you download as we go into a folder containing your virtual environment.

-Also note you will need to

 ```{tableofcontents}
 ```